- Who is Corvus?

 - Does having a Corvus Scan mean I don’t need a cyber risk assessment?

 Who is Corvus?

 - Corvus Insurance is an insurance technology firm that uses machine learning and other tech to help predict and prevent cyber claims.
 Founded in 2017 and based in Boston, MA, Corvus offers some of the strongest cyber risk management tools available.
-We are eager to offer these tools and services to our policyholders.
+We are eager to offer these tools to our policyholders.

 - “We’re underwriters, data scientists, product builders and engineers united by a mission: to make the world a safer place by helping organizations mitigate or eliminate the impact of adverse events.” — Corvus Insurance

 What is the difference between the updated cyber insurance and the previous cyber insurance?

 - The updated cyber liability coverage we are offering is equivalent to the cyber liability coverage offered by our previous partner, Tokio Marine.
 Those who report a cyber incident under the revised coverage will be required to pay a $2,500 deductible.
 (There was no deductible under our previous coverage.)